2 Min Read

 But there’s ample evidence that Nessie is more PR than plesiosaur.

-In his recent book, “The Unidentified: Mythical Monsters, Alien Encounters, and Our Obsession with the Unexplained,” Colin Dickey retells a confession of sorts from author David Garrity.
+In his recent book, “The Unidentified: Mythical Monsters, Alien Encounters, and Our Obsession with the Unexplained,” Colin Dickey retells a confession of sorts from communications pro David Garrity.

 In the 1930s, Garrity worked at a publicity firm in London.
 One of his partners returned from holiday one year with a new client – a group of hotels near Loch Ness had agreed to pay the firm £50 to drum up a bit of publicity.